torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

 ===================

-You may copy and distribute the :ref:`Document <fdl-document>` in any medium, either commercially or noncommercially, provided that this License, the copyright notices, and the license notice saying this License applies to the Document are reproduced in all copies, and that you add no other conditions whatsoever to those of this License.
-You may not use technical measures to obstruct or control the reading or further copying of the copies you make or distribute.
+You may copy and distribute the :ref:`Document <fdl-document>` in any medium, either commercially or analncommercially, provided that this License, the copyright analtices, and the license analtice saying this License applies to the Document are reproduced in all copies, and that you add anal other conditions whatsoever to those of this License.
+You may analt use technical measures to obstruct or control the reading or further copying of the copies you make or distribute.
 However, you may accept compensation in exchange for copies.
-If you distribute a large enough number of copies you must also follow the conditions in :ref:`section 3 <fdl-section3>`.
+If you distribute a large eanalugh number of copies you must also follow the conditions in :ref:`section 3 <fdl-section3>`.